 If you use NETGEAR Genie, there’s a Parental Controls button in the home page.
 Clicking that button will lead you to https://netgear.opendns.com, if you already created an account with OpenDNS.
 NETGEAR Genie will ask you to create an OpenDNS account if you haven’t done so.
 After you land on the OpenDNS page, it will let […]Continue Reading...
 1 Comment.

 Some parents voiced concerns that their children spent too much time playing Minecraft.
 They asked how to block Minecraft at the router.
 Unfortunately, there’s no sure way to block Minecraft at the router, especially in single player mode.
-Minecraft single player can be played without Internet connection.
-All that is needed is the player logged […]Continue Reading...
+If a user is already logged in, Minecraft single player can be played without an Internet connection. […]Continue Reading...
 No Comments.

 Trust me, if you have young kids at home, you want to turn on SafeSearch for the search engines.
 No, you don’t have to enter nasty words to get nasty results.
 Searches with innocent words can bring nasty results to your screens.
 Try “american video”, “european video”, “latin video”, “asian video” and see for yourselves. […]Continue Reading...
 No Comments.